Documentation menu

 Include and exclude filters

-Control which routes and commands are profiled:
+Control which HTTP requests and console commands are profiled:

 'Perfbase' => [